 The Karen T. Romer Prize for Undergraduate Advising and Mentoring was created in 2004 to recognize and reward excellence in advising by Brown faculty.
-The prize was established by the family of trustee Marty Granoff, and is justly named for a former Associate Dean of the College—and legendary figure at Brown—who was a creative and passionate advocate for undergraduate education.
+The prize was established by the family of trustee Marty Granoff, and is named for a former Associate Dean of the College who was a creative and passionate advocate for undergraduate education.

 The Romer Advising Prize is presented each year to two faculty members who have demonstrated extraordinary care in attending to the academic and personal needs of undergraduate students.
-Each winner receives an award of $10,000.
-The 2012 recipients of the award are Susan Harvey, Professor of Religious Studies, and Naoko Shibusawa, Associate Professor of History and American Studies.
+Each winner receives an award of $7,000.
+The 2018 recipients of the award are Sylvia Kuo, Senior Lecturer in Economics, and Christoph Schorl, Assistant Professor of Biology.

-A request for nominations goes out to faculty and students every March, and winners are selected by a committee of students, faculty, and administrators.
+A request for nominations goes out to faculty and students every February, and winners are selected by a committee of students, faculty, and administrators.
 The prizes are awarded at a special ceremony.
-For further information about the award, please contact Barbara Sardy in the Office of the Dean of the College.
+For further information about the award, please contact Jeanette Borges in the Office of the Dean of the College.